 Hemlock-Canadice Lakes State Forest, Hemlock

 If you’re looking to see the Finger Lakes as natural as they get, there is no better place than Hemlock-Canadice Lakes State Forest, especially in the light of fall colors.
-The area surrounding Hemlock and Canadice lakes is protected as “forever wild.”
-With steep forested hillsides guarding the clear water, the State Forest gives visitors a glimpse of the past when the Finger Lakes Region had not been changed by civilization.
-The Forest is also an excellent spot for geocaching and hiking.
+The area surrounding Hemlock Lake and Canadice Lake is protected as “forever wild" meaning no further development is allowed and no motorboats are permitted on these waters.
+With steep forested hillsides guarding the clear water, the state forest offers a glimpse of the past when the Finger Lakes Region was truly wild.
+This is also an excellent spot for geocaching and hiking.

 Ganondagan State Historic Site, Victor